Kapranov/My-Widgets-TclTk/README.md

 language was created in the spring of 1988 by John Ousterhout while working at the University of California, Berkeley.

+I present here is the source code partially saved and written by me from 2003 to 2006 on programming language Tcl/Tk.

 [Tcl on wiki](https://en.wikipedia.org/wiki/Tcl)

 ##### 30 april 2015